tkoenig89/express-static-gzip/README.md

 app.use("/", staticGzip("rootFolder"));
 ```

-If you want to serve files from a folder where you might have a few files gziped and some are not, you can use an optional *options* object to define this.
+If you want to serve files from a folder where you might have a few files gziped and some are not, you can use an optional *options* object to make the middleware check the given root folder for all existing .gz files.
+In case someone requests a file, that is not available in gziped form, the non gziped version will be served without trying to access the filesystem.
+To first check the folder for all available .gz files, use the *ensureGzipedFiles* flag on the *options*.

 The *options* object is also passed to the express.static middleware, in case you want to configure this one as well.
-To first check the folder for all available .gz files, use the *ensureGzipedFiles* flag on the *options*.

 ```javascript
 var express = require("express");